Kansas City Bomber: Filming

 The game is almost show business, it's a carnival atmosphere, but I can understand its popularity.
 Most of the spectators are basic people and there's something cathartic about watching people get dumped.
 The yelling creates a certain kind of intensity.
 The type of violence draws you in, makes you involved.
 The skaters are tough but I think all women are tough.
 The skaters aren't any tougher than most of the women in the world, underneath.
 Skating is a batchy, sweaty, funky life.
 I don't want to do another film about it.
 I've done my number.
 But I enjoyed it.

 Welch later said this was the first of her films that she actually liked.

 Soundtrack

-The songwriter Phil Ochs wrote a song of the same title; he had intended it as title song for the film, but it was rejected by Metro-Goldwyn-Mayer.
+Folk singer and songwriter Phil Ochs wrote a song of the same title; he had intended it as the title song for the film, but it was rejected by Metro-Goldwyn-Mayer.
 Ochs had A&M Records issue the song as a single anyway.
-He hoped to publicly debut the song at the Los Angeles Thunderbirds' track during a Roller Games television taping at Los Angeles' Olympic Auditorium, for many of the Thunderbirds skaters had appeared in the movie as extras, and announcer Dick Lane had a small speaking role; however, Thunderbirds owner Bill Griffiths Sr. likewise rejected that idea.
+He hoped to publicly debut the song at the Los Angeles Thunderbirds' track during a Roller Games television taping at Los Angeles' Olympic Auditorium, as many of the Thunderbirds skaters had appeared in the movie as extras and announcer Dick Lane had a small speaking role.
+However, Thunderbirds owner Bill Griffiths Sr. likewise rejected that idea.
 Don Ellis contributed the score of the film.